Marc Elliot: Life and career

 Elliot was born in 1985 in St. Louis.
 He was diagnosed with Hirschsprung's disease, a rare intestinal disease, at birth.
 A series of operations for the same left him with only 4 feet of small intestines.
-When Elliot was nine years old, he was diagnosed with Tourette Syndrome.
+Elliot claims that he was diagnosed with Tourette's Syndrome at the age of 9.

 On August 11, 2002, sixteen-year-old Elliot was returning home from camp via Greyhound bus when he repeatedly shouted an anti-black racial slur at black passengers.
 While the driver was aware of his condition, Elliot was ejected from the bus.
 The incident was covered by local news station WTHR.

 Elliot made his first presentation at Clayton High School.
 In 2008, Elliot graduated from Washington University in St. Louis.

 After graduation, Elliot began a career as a motivational speaker.
 In 2011, Campus Magazine named Elliot the winner of the best speaker and best diversity artist of the year.
 In 2013, Elliot self-published What Makes You Tic?
 My Journey From Tourette's To Tolerance.